-REGIONAL PROVIDER OF ESSENTIAL SERVICE: MWRA provides essential wholesale water and wastewater services to a large and diverse service area that encompasses 61 communities located primarily in eastern Massachusetts, including the City of Boston.
+REGIONAL PROVIDER OF ESSENTIAL SERVICE: MWRA provides essential wholesale water and wastewater services to a large and diverse service area that encompasses 61 communities located primarily in eastern Massachusetts, including the city of Boston.
 The service area benefits from strong economic underpinnings.

-STRONG PROTECTIONS ENSURE PAYMENT: Local governments served by the authority are required to pay for MWRA services as a general obligation, and non-payment is subject to a tested state aid intercept.
+STRONG PAYMENT PROTECTIONS AND COLLECTIONS: Local governments served by the authority are required to pay for MWRA services as a general obligation, and non-payment is subject to a tested state aid intercept.
+MWRA has achieved strong collection rates of 100% since its inception.

-ABILITY TO SET RATES INDEPENDENTLY: The authority maintains independent and unlimited rate-setting authority, prudent budgetary practices, comprehensive long-term planning, and vigilant project oversight and prioritization of its capital program.
+ABILITY TO SET RATES INDEPENDENTLY: The authority maintains independent rate-setting ability, prudent budgetary practices, comprehensive long-term planning, and vigilant project oversight and prioritization of its capital program.

 DIMINISHED FLEXIBILITY: Financial flexibility has diminished over time due to significant leveraging.
-As the authority enters into the peak years of debt service costs, end user charges will escalate further but should stabilize over time.
+As the authority enters into the peak years of debt service costs, end user charges will escalate further but should ultimately stabilize over time.

-DECLINE IN MANDATED CAPITAL PROJECTS: The authority's capital improvement program (CIP) has transitioned from costly court-mandated projects to ongoing rehabilitation and system redundancy.
+CHANGE IN CAPITAL FOCUS: The authority's capital improvement program (CIP) has transitioned from costly court-mandated projects to ongoing rehabilitation and water system redundancy.